arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 Geo-Spatial Indexes
 ===========

-This is an introduction to ArangoDB's geo-spatial indexes.
+This is an introduction to ArangoDB's geospatial indexes.

 ArangoDB features an [Google S2](http://s2geometry.io/) based geospatial index.
 We support indexing on a subset of the **GeoJSON** standard (as well as simple